Project to support the parliamentary administration

 video on its collaboration with the SPS.
 As far as public finances are concerned, two staff members from Finance Committees’s Secretariat participated in a regional conference in 2017 organised by the Institute in Skopje to explain how Swiss Parliament examines the federal budget and accounts.
 They also wrote a research paper in the first quarter of 2018 on the topics of public debt and the debt brake.
 The paper was then presented to an audience of MPs and employees of the Macedonian Parliament.
 In addition, in June 2018, a staff member from the Secretariat of the Political Institutions Committees attended a conference focussing on citizen participation to explain the mechanisms of direct democracy and the role of the Federal Assembly in this context.

-programme for the period 2019 to 2029 to support the Parliament of North Macedonia in its various functions.
+programme for the period 2019 to 2023 to support the Parliament of North Macedonia in its various functions.
 The programme focuses on three areas: institutional development, legislative controls and procedures, and relations with the public.
 The SPS will also participate in this project, although no concrete activities have been started as of yet.
+Following online-only contact due to the pandemic, an in-person workshop in the field of IT (Ticketing System) and another on how the North Macedonian and Swiss parliaments examine the financial budget and exercise oversight could be held in September 2021 in Skopje.
+Cooperation in these two areas is continuing.

 Swiss Parliament’s assessment mission for the Parliament of North Macedonia (May 2017)